-If you'd like to learn more about these three essential company policies and how to get them in place, you can download our free guide by clicking here.
+If you'd like to learn more about these three essential company policies and how to get them in place, you can download our free guide below.

 Many small businesses start off by tracking their team's time off and sick leave via an ad hoc of email requests that are tracked in a DIY spreadsheet.
 However, very soon this becomes a real time-sink that will inevitably lead to mix-ups – missed requests or holiday clashes that leave you short-staffed.

-The solution is to set up automated time off software, like the kind we offer inside Charlie.
-Automated time off software allows you to totally remove yourself from the time off process.
-It will also calculate prorated holiday allowances and rollover for you, so you always know your time off process is fully compliant with the law.
+The solution is to set up automated time off software, like the kind we offer with CharlieHR.
+Automated time off software allows you to totally remove yourself from the process of requesting and approving holidays.
+It also calculates prorated holiday allowances and rollover for you, no supervision required.

 Whenever you bring a new hire into your business, there’s a whole load of information that you need to collect before their first day just to keep your company compliant with employment law.
 Right to Work documents, P45s, contracts of employment, next of kin, equal opportunities data...
 There are a lot of loose ends to tie up (and some potentially serious pitfalls if you forget).

-But with the right HR software, you can distil this messy and convoluted process into a single click.
-We’ve designed Charlie to deliver a fully compliant onboarding process for you, leaving you to focus on making the new employee feel welcome.
+But with the right HR software, you can distill this convoluted employee onboarding process into a single click.
+We’ve designed Charlie to deliver a fully compliant process for you, leaving you to focus on making the new employee feel welcome.

-Today, the most successful small businesses are the ones that make growth and development a central part of their culture.
+Today, the most successful small businesses are the ones that prioritise their team’s growth and development.
 There's a simple reason for this – employee performance is the single biggest factor in the success of your business.
-They provide the energy and momentum that drives your business forward.
+Your team provides the energy and momentum that drives your business forward.

 The most effective way of doing this is by setting up a system of performance management.
 Performance management comes in many different shapes and sizes and will differ from company to company, but essentially it is the system through which you encourage your team to develop their skills and become better at what they do.